stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 you should install GCC even if you do not write C code.

 Rather installing and updating these tools yourself, use a package manager.
-This tutorial explains how to set up the [Scoop](https://scoop.sh/) package manager and have it install the other software that you need.
+This tutorial explains how to set up the [Scoop](http://scoop.sh/) package manager and have it install the other software that you need.

-IMPORTANT: If you download and install software yourself, always choose the 64-bit version.
+> If you download and install software yourself, always choose the 64-bit version.
 Only use 32-bit versions of Windows software if you know that you are using a 32-bit computer.

-# Setting Up Scoop #
+# Setting Up the Scoop Package Manager #

 To install Scoop, run these commands in a PowerShell window: